 When checked, opening any AseptSoft module activates the highlights without requiring the Highlight button.
 Useful if you always want the annotated view. |

-The colour of each highlight is not set in this dialog — it comes automatically from the Equipment Module's colour.
+The colour of each halo is not set in this dialog — it comes automatically from the Equipment Module's colour.
 Change a module's colour and its highlights re-render in the new colour the next time they are activated.

 📄 Include highlights in the PDF export